 First described by Wernher in 1843, cystic hygroma (CH) is a cystic lymphatic lesion that can affect any anatomic subsite in the human body.
-It usually affects the head and neck (~75%), with a predilection for the left side.
+Currently, this lesion is more commonly referred to as a lymphatic malformation (LM).
+LMs usually affects the head and neck (~75%), with a predilection for the left side.
 Within the neck, the posterior triangle tends to be most frequently affected.
-Approximately 20% of CHs occur in the axilla; less common subsites include the mediastinum, groin, and retroperitoneum.
+Approximately 20% of LMs occur in the axilla; less common subsites include the mediastinum, groin, and retroperitoneum.

 Failure of lymphatics to connect to the venous system